ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/macos.rst

 ********************

 There are a number of dependencies for RMG-Py.
 This page will guide you through installing them.
 You will need the Command Line Tools for XCode.
-We highly recommend the `Homebrew <http://brew.sh>`_ package manager.
+If you are not using Anaconda to install RMG-Py, we highly recommend the `Homebrew <http://brew.sh>`_ package manager.
 The following instructions assume that you have `installed Homebrew and its requirements <http://brew.sh>`_.
 We recommend using a `Virtual Environment <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ for your Python packages, but this is optional (without it you may need to add `sudo` before some commands to solve permission errors).